fayssal-el-elmofatiche/flask-stock-screener/readme.md

 # Hightlighted libraries used
-- Flask
+- Flask - For web framework
-- Flask-SQLAlchemy
+- Flask-SQLAlchemy - For database access
-- Flask-Migrate
+- Flask-Migrate - For database migrations
-- Flask-WTF (you read that right!)
+- Flask-WTF (you read that right!) - For forms
-- WTForms
+- Werkzeug - For password hashing
+- Flask-Login - For user authentication

 # Useful tools used in this project